-Buddhist rioters dispersed in Sri Lanka
+Sri Lanka struggles to curb Buddhist riots

+The Sri Lankan government says more troops have been deployed to the central district of Kandy, to try to end days of violence against Muslims.

-Police in Sri Lanka have used tear gas to disperse Buddhist rioters in the city of Kandy, who have been attacking mosques and Muslim-owned businesses.
+Police used tear gas to disperse Buddhist rioters who have attacked mosques and Muslim-owned businesses.

 They are defying a curfew imposed after a Buddhist youth died during an altercation with a group of Muslims.

-Three police were injured in overnight clashes in a suburb of Kandy in central Sri Lanka and a state of emergency has been declared in the area.

-All police leave has been cancelled and authorities are blocking social media.
+A state of emergency has been imposed and the curfew extended, and authorities are blocking social media.

-A senior government minister told the BBC Facebook, WhatsApp and other social platforms were being used to carry hate speech and misinformation aimed at inciting more violence.
+The authorities had feared retaliation after a young Muslim man's body was found in a burnt-out building in Kandy on Tuesday.

+Fresh clashes between mobs from the majority Sinhalese and minority Muslim communities erupted in several areas overnight, and a number of properties were set on fire.

 Last week, the eastern town of Ampara also saw anti-Muslim violence over a dispute in a shop.

-Fresh clashes between Sinhala and Muslim mobs erupted in several areas overnight, and a number of properties were set on fire.

-"The police arrested seven people.
-Three police officers were injured from the incidents," police spokesman Ruwan Gunasekara told Reuters.

-Tension has been on the rise in Buddhist-majority Sri Lanka since 2012, said to have been fuelled by hardline Buddhists.
+Tensions have been building in Buddhist-majority Sri Lanka since 2012, said to have been fuelled by hard-line Buddhists.

 Under the state of emergency, the authorities are able to arrest and detain suspects for long periods, and deploy forces where needed.